wendellpiez/XMLjellysandwich/readme.md

 </script>
 ```

-`$resource_filename` should name the XML file you plan to deliver. `transform_href` should point to your your SEF. `xmljellysandwich_pack` identifies the entry point for the stylesheet (this names a template appearing in XSLTs produced by the starter-maker, but your XSLT could offer its own entry points).
-Adjust as necessary for your XSLT.
-You are done with the host file.
-(You can come back.)
+ - Either on the `<body>` element of the HTML, or somewhere inside it, make sure to put in a dummy element that has an `@id` attribute.
+This dummy element will be replaced with whatever the SEFed stylesheet writes to that ID using `<xsl:result-document>`.
+The `hostHTMLfile-maker.xsl` program (described [below](#host-html-file-maker)) uses the IDs “header”, “directory”, “body”, and “footer”, each prefixed with “xmljellysandwich_”.
+These dummy elements (which could be just one element, the entire `<body>`, if you like) will be replaced by a `<xsl:result-document>` instruction in the XSLT-turned-SEF.”.

-These and many other runtime options for SaxonJS are documented at http://www.saxonica.com/saxon-js/documentation/index.html#!api/transform.
+Note that these and many other runtime options for SaxonJS are documented at http://www.saxonica.com/saxon-js/documentation/index.html#!api/transform.

-See examples of hosting pages in any of the projects in `docs`.
 A hosting file can be named `index.html` if you like.

 #### XSLT compiled into SEF

 You may already have XSLT that is capable of performing the necessary transformations on the XML to render and present it in the browser.
-(Presumably it specifies a tranformation from an XML language or dialect, into HTML/CSS or perhaps SVG/CSS; in any case its target notation is browser-digestible.)
+(Presumably it specifies a tranformation from an XML language or dialect, into HTML/CSS or perhaps SVG/CSS; in any case its target format is browser-digestible.)
 Or you may write this yourself.
 Or you can produce a functional "starter" XSLT using the utility as described below, getting something "good enough to improve" without having to start from scratch.

 In any case, you will need to compile the XSLT for SaxonJS or have it compiled, into Saxon's SEF notation (an XML application that configures an XSLT runtime.)
 You will need a licensed copy of Saxon or of a toolkit that contains it (such as oXygen XMl Editor/Developer) to do this.